Date of Award

 Ashley Elizabeth Augspurger

 Augspurger, Ashley Elizabeth, "Optical responses at the nanoparticle-biological interface with an introduction to optical microscopy in undergraduate analytical chemistry curriculum" (2015).
 Graduate Theses and Dissertations.
-Paper 14316.
+14316.